Scenarios

 gdal_edit.py -mo CALIBRATION=beta s1a_tile_polar_dir_087_time_beta.tif

-# By hand, with gdal, all metadata are lost
+# Or, by hand, with gdal, but all metadata will be lost

 gdal_calc.py \